SartoxSoftware/Virtainer/README.md

 # Files
 **run.sh**            : The classic script, run any type of VM.
 (Linux, Windows and macOS)<br/>
-**live-linux.sh**     : Create a Linux VM quickly for Live purposes only with a single command, both config and disk are deleted after shutdown.<br/>
-**quick-linux.sh**    : Create a Linux VM quickly with a single command, both config and disk are kept after shutdown.<br/>
+**quick-linux.sh**    : Create a Linux VM quickly with a single command, both config and disk can be either kept or deleted after shutdown.<br/>
 **config-creator.sh** : Create a config of any type.
-(Linux, Windows and macOS)
+(Linux, Windows and macOS)<br/>
+**quick-setup.sh**    : Simple script to quickly setup a Linux VM within a few minutes (or hours depending on the speed of your internet connection).

 # Download
 ``git clone https://github.com/NanoSoftwares/Virtainer.git``<br/>